bytePro17124/bytePro17124.github.io/index.md

 ## Matthew Early

-_coder, father, computer scientist_

 #### Quick Bio

-I grew up in Ohio, spending a lot of time outdoors and exploring the wilderness and just as much getting into video games.
+I grew up in Ohio, spending a lot of time outdoors and exploring the wilderness and just as much time getting into video games.
 During my school years I developed somewhat of passion for math and the sciences, but mostly just wanted to have fun!

 These days I studying Computer Science with a focus on Game Design Logic and Patterns.